tiagod3p/100-days-of-code/log.md

 **Today's Progress**: Today I studied more about the DOM in javascript, I learned how to set a class active or not, learned about the function confirm() and how to manipulate events.

 **Thoughts**: I like to learn by building projects that forces me to do a lot of research.
-But I feel that I need to learn some basics after I end the project that I'm building so I won't need to doresearch about everything.
+But I feel that I need to learn some basics after I end the project that I'm building so I won't need to do research about everything.